-In subsection \ref{vector-fixed-point} we present two simple fixed points that are valid for all $M$.
-These fixed points are a straightforward generalization of the fixed points of \cite{Pisarki1982}.
-In subsection we present two additional solutions which are valid for all $M>3$, but we are only able to determine their analytic form near $d=3$.
+In subsection \ref{vector-fixed-point} we present two simple fixed-points that are valid for all $M$.
+These fixed-points are a straightforward generalization of the fixed-points of \cite{Pisarski1982}.
+In subsection \ref{all-m-solutions-2} we present two additional solutions which are valid for all $M>3$, but we are only able to determine their analytic form near $d=3$.

-The remaining zeros of the beta functions in equation \eqref{finiteMbetafunction} are rather complicated, and depend on $M$ in a non-trivial way.
+The remaining zeros of the beta functions in Eq. \eqref{finiteMbetafunction} are rather complicated, and depend on $M$ in a nontrivial way.
 In addition, so this case must be treated separately.
-In subsection \ref{m=2}, we discuss the fixed points of the theory for $M=2$, which, as mentioned previously, must be treated separately as the three operators $\mathcal O_1$, $\mathcal O_2$ and $\mathcal O_3$ are not independent.
-In subsection \ref{m=3} we discuss the fixed points of the theory for $M=3$, and in subsection \ref{m>3} we discuss the fixed points for $M>3$.
+In subsection \ref{m=2}, we discuss the fixed-points of the theory for $M=2$, which, as mentioned previously, must be treated separately as the three operators $\mathcal O_1$, $\mathcal O_2$ and $\mathcal O_3$ are not independent.
+In subsection \ref{m=3} we discuss the fixed-points of the theory for $M=3$, and in subsection \ref{m>3} we discuss the fixed-points for $M>3$.